1,500 People Give All the Relationship Advice You’ll Ever Need

 - Learn to discern your partner’s own shady behavior from your own insecurities (and vice-versa).
-This is hard and will likely require confrontation to get to the bottom of.
+This is a hard one and will likely require some form of confrontation.
 But in most relationship fights, one person thinks something is completely “normal” and the other thinks it’s really grade-A “fucked up.”
 It’s often extremely hard to distinguish who is being irrational and insecure and who is being reasonable and merely standing up for themselves.
 Be patient in rooting out what’s what, and when it’s your big, gnarly insecurity (and sometimes it will be, trust me), be honest about it.
 Own up to it.
 And strive to be better.

-Trust is like a china plate.
-If you drop it and it breaks, you can put it back together with a lot of work and care.
-If you drop it and break it a second time, it will split into twice as many pieces and it will require far more time and care to put back together again.
+Trust is like a china plate—if you drop it and it breaks, you can only put it back together with a lot of work and care.
+If you drop it and break it a second time, it will split into more pieces and it will require more time and care to put back together again.
 But drop and break it enough times, and it will shatter into so many pieces that you will never be able to put it back together again, no matter what you do.

 5. A Healthy Relationship Means Two Healthy Individuals

-A lot is made about “sacrifices” in a relationship.
-You are supposed to keep the relationship happy by consistently sacrificing yourself for your partner and their wants and needs.
+Everyone talks about “sacrifices” in a relationship.
+You’re supposed to keep the relationship happy by consistently sacrificing yourself to your partner and their wants and needs.

-But the problem is when all of the relationship’s happiness is contingent on the other person and both people are in a constant state of sacrifice.
+It’s true that every relationship requires each person to consciously choose to give something up at times.
+The problem comes when all of the relationship’s happiness is contingent on the other person, and both people are in a constant state of sacrifice.
 Just read that again.
-That sounds horrible.
-It reminds me of an old Marilyn Manson song, “Shoot myself to love you; if I loved myself, I’d be shooting you.”
-A relationship based on sacrifices cannot be sustained, and will eventually become damaging to both individuals in it.
+Doesn’t it sound horrible?
+A relationship based on constant and mutual sacrifices can’t be sustained and will eventually become damaging to both individuals.

 A healthy and happy relationship requires two healthy and happy individuals.
 Keyword here: “individuals.”
 That means two people with their own identities, their own interests and perspectives, and things they do by themselves, on their own time.

-This is why attempting to control your partner (or submitting control over yourself to your partner) to make them “happy” ultimately backfires—it allows the individual identities of each person to be destroyed, the very identities that attracted each person and brought them together in the first place.
+This is why attempting to control your partner (or submitting control over yourself to your partner) to make them “happy” ultimately backfires—it allows the individual identities of each person to be destroyed, those very identities that attracted each other and brought them together in the first place.

 But how does one do this?
-Well, it’s a bit counterintuitive.
-But it’s something hundreds and hundreds of successful couples echoed in their emails…
+The answer comes from something hundreds and hundreds of successful couples said in their emails:

 6. Give Each Other Space

-Among the emails, one of the most popular themes was the importance of creating space and separation from one another.
+One of the most regular things people who got in touch said was to do with the importance of creating space and separation from a partner.

 People sung the praises of separate checking accounts, separate credit cards, having different friends and hobbies, taking separate vacations from one another each year (this has been a big one in my own relationship).
-Some even went so far as to recommend separate bathrooms or even separate bedrooms.
+Some even went so far as to recommend separate bathrooms and separate bedrooms.

 Some people are afraid to give their partner freedom and independence.
 This comes from a lack of trust and/or insecurity that if we give our partner too much space, they will discover they don’t want to be with us anymore.
-Generally, the more uncomfortable we are with our own worthiness in the relationship and to be loved, the more we will try to control the relationship and our partner’s behaviors.
+Generally, the more uncomfortable we are with our own worthiness in the relationship, the more we will try to control our partner’s behavior.

-BUT, more importantly, this inability to let our partners be who they are, is a subtle form of disrespect.
-After all, if you can’t trust your husband to have a simple golfing trip with his buddies, or you’re afraid to let your wife go out for drinks after work, what does that say about your respect for their ability to handle themselves well?
+Even more importantly, this inability to let our partners be who they are is a subtle form of disrespect.
+After all, if you can’t trust your husband to have a simple golfing trip with his buddies, or you’re afraid to let your wife go out for drinks after work, what does that say about your respect for their ability to handle themselves appropriately?
 What does it say for your respect for yourself?
-I mean, after all, if you believe a couple after-work drinks is enough to steer your girlfriend away from you, you clearly don’t think too highly of yourself.
+After all, if you believe a couple after-work drinks is enough to steer your partner away from you, you clearly don’t think too highly of yourself.

-“Going on seventeen years.
-If you love your partner enough you will let them be who they are, you don’t own them, who they hang with, what they do or how they feel.
-Drives me nuts when I see women not let their husbands go out with the guys or are jealous of other women.”
+If you love your partner enough you will let them be who they are—you don’t own them, who they hang with, what they do or how they feel.
+Drives me nuts when I see women not let their husbands go out with the guys or are jealous of other women.

-One theme that came up repeatedly, especially with those married 20+ years, was how much each individual changes as the decades roll on, and how ready each of you have to be to embrace the other partner as these changes occur.
-One reader commented that at her wedding, an elderly family member told her, “One day many years from now, you will wake up and your spouse will be a different person, make sure you fall in love with that person too.”
+One theme that came up repeatedly, especially with those married 20+ years, was how much each individual will change as the decades roll on, and how ready each of you have to be to embrace these changes.
+One reader commented that at her wedding, an elderly family member told her, “One day many years from now, you will wake up and your spouse will be a different person—make sure you fall in love with that person, too.”

-No, I’m talking some pretty serious life changes.
+And I’m not talking about the small stuff—I’m talking some pretty serious life changes.
 Remember, if you’re going to spend decades together, some really heavy shit will hit (and break) the fan.
-Among major life changes people told me their marriages went through (and survived): changing religions, moving countries, death of family members (including children), supporting elderly family members, changing political beliefs, even changing sexual orientation and in a couple cases, gender identification.
+Among major life changes people told me their marriages went through (and survived) were: changing religions; moving countries; death of family members (including children); supporting elderly family members; changing political beliefs; even changing sexual orientation; and in a couple cases, realigning gender identification.

 Amazingly, these couples survived because their respect for each other allowed them to adapt and allow each person to continue to flourish and grow.

-John Gottman is a hot-shit psychologist and researcher who has spent over 30 years analyzing married couples and looking for keys to why they stick together and why they break up.
-Chances are, if you’ve read any relationship advice article before, you’ve either directly or indirectly been exposed to his work.
-When it comes to, “Why do people stick together?” he dominates the field.
+John Gottman is a hot-shit psychologist and researcher who has spent over 30 years analyzing married couples, looking for keys to why they stick together (and why they break up).
+In fact, when it comes to “why do people stick together?” he dominates the field.

-But what’s most interesting about Gottman’s research is that the things that lead to divorce are not necessarily what you think.
-Successful couples, like unsuccessful couples, he found, fight consistently.
-And some of them fight furiously.
+But what’s most interesting about Gottman’s research is that the things that lead to divorce are not necessarily what you might imagine.
+He found that successful couples, like unsuccessful couples, fight consistently.
+And some of them fight furiously.1

-He has been able to narrow down four characteristics of a couple that tend to lead to divorces (or breakups).
-He has gone on and called these “the four horsemen” of the relationship apocalypse in his books.
-They are:
+Gottman has been able to narrow down four characteristics of a couple that tend to lead to divorces (or breakups).
+He has gone on and called these “the four horsemen” of the relationship apocalypse in his books:2

 - Defensiveness (or basically, blame shifting, “I wouldn’t have done that if you weren’t late all the time.”)